CaptainCrowbar/crow/docs/path.md

 NTFS file system, file names are nominally UTF-16 (with a short list of disallowed characters), but not all of the wide character API functions that deal with files check for valid encoding; it's not hard to create a file whose name is an arbitrary sequence of 16-bit integers.

-The HFS+ file system formerly used by Apple on macOS and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level, although it then proceeds to complicate matters by using a proprietary normalization scheme that does not match any of the four standard ones, and in any case the new APFS file system does not appear to enforce any kind of encoding.
+The HFS+ file system formerly used by Apple on macOS and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level (although it then proceeds to complicate matters by using a proprietary normalization scheme that does not match any of the four standard ones).
+In any case the current APFS file system has returned to the usual Unix convention of allowing any sequence of bytes without checking encoding.

 To deal with this situation, the default behaviour of `Path` when constructed